htcooper/htcooper.github.io/docs/mj.md

     - Needs to know what pongs/kongs have been exposed by other players
     - Needs to know whose turn it is
     - Needs to know the overall status/progress of the game (beginning / middle / end of the game)
-    - Needs to know and follow the current Mahjongg hands/card for this year.
+    - Needs to know and follow the current Mahjongg hands/card (player upload).
     - Needs American Mahjongg strategy notes.
     - Needs to know American Mahjongg rules (ex. if the player picks up a discard, it should no longer advise any concealed hands, a joker cannot be used to complete a pair or as a single, etc.)
     - Needs to be reasonably portable and able to sit next to the player using it without interfering with the game.